-The most stunning component of our reader’s complaint, however, is the allegation that it is permissible for people to entertain “different understandings” of divine truth that pertains to the salvation of one’s soul!
+The most stunning component of our reader’s complaint, however, is the allegation that it is permissible for people to entertain different understandings of divine truth that pertain to the salvation of one’s soul!

 We must call attention to the following.

-It is a dangerous thing to suggest that folks may disagree about what God demands, and at the same time stand approved in his sight.
+It is a dangerous thing to suggest that folks may disagree about what God teaches and at the same time stand approved in his sight.

 In his letter to the Roman saints, Paul discussed the advantage that historically had been granted to the Hebrew nation.
-For one thing, they had been entrusted with the “oracles of God,” i.e., the sacred Scriptures (Rom.
+For one thing, they had been entrusted with the “oracles of God” (i.e., the sacred Scriptures; cf. Rom.
 3:1-2).

 The meaning of that question is this.
 What would be the case if some of the Jews proved to be unfaithful to Jehovah’s plan on their behalf?
-What if some of the Hebrews decided to chart their own course, thus, by implication, entertained disagreements with the faithful about what the Lord required of them?
+What if some of the Hebrews decided to chart their own course.
+In other words, they entertained disagreements with the faithful about what the Lord required of them?

-Would they have nullified the divine plan?
+Would their disagreement or misunderstanding have nullified the divine plan?
 Would they have exposed God as being unfaithful?
 Absolutely not!